JesseTG/melonds-ds/CONTRIBUTING.md

 (and [libretro.py][libretro.py] supports it) --
 I may even ask you to do so as a condition of merging.

+> [!NOTE]
-Note that tests are only run on GitHub Actions -- they are not run on libretro's build infrastructure.
+> Tests are only run on GitHub Actions --
+> they are not run on libretro's build infrastructure.

 #### Style